Maternity leave

 Am I allowed to take paid time off for antenatal appointments?

 Yes.
 You can take reasonable paid time off to attend antenatal appointments, regardless of length of service.
 This can cover pregnancy related medical appointments or parenting classes made on the advice of a medical practitioner, registered health visitor or registered midwife.
-Your line manager may ask to see your appointment card.
+With the exception of the first appointment, your line manager may ask to see evidence of your appointment.

 What happens if my pregnancy does not go to plan?